axieinfinity/ronin-documentation/docs/basics/rewards.md

 ### Transaction fees for block generation

 When the validator generates a block, they earn transaction fees for all the transactions in the block.

+### Fast finality rewards

+At most 0.5% of the block rewards is distributed to the validators who vote to finalize blocks.
+These rewards are not distributed to the delegators.

+These rewards are distributed in every period to the validators based on their votes.

+For more information on fast finality reward distribution, see [REP-0003](https://github.com/axieinfinity/REPs/blob/main/REP-0003/REP-0003.md).

 ## Rewards for delegators